OfficeDev/office-js-helpers/README.md

 The Authentication helper is built for standards compliant OAuth Implicit Flow.
 Out of the box it directly integrates with Microsoft, AzureAD, Google, and Facebook authentication.

 > Microsoft integration uses the AzureAD AppModel v2 endpoints which uses Converged Authentication.
-It enables users to login using their Work, School or Personal accounts.
+It enables users to login using their Work, School, or Personal accounts.

 > **Note on MSAL**: This helper isn't a replacement for MSAL.
 When MSAL for JavaScript is released publicly, the helper will use MSAL.